mrzjy/GenshinDialog/README.md

 ### Description

-This project simply extracts all character conversations in Genshin Impact in a chatgpt-message-like format
+This project simply extracts all character conversations in Genshin Impact.

 - Current game version 4.5